Empaths vs Logicians: A conflict which requires resolution for sustainability.

 008Imagine an entity, a great entity filling an entire universe.
 Then take it a step further, not filling the universe but actually being the universe.
 Alive, sentient, experiencing itself.

 Within that universe everything that is, is an inherent part of that universe.
 There is nothing within the universe that is outside the universe.
-All sentient beings are manifestations of the universal consciousness; experiencing itself.
+All sentient beings are manifestations of the universal consciousness experiencing itself.
 A single, universal, creative, experiential spirit.
 From our individual perspectives we are continually providing feedback to the universe, to our source, on our experience of the life, the environment it has gifted us with.
 And if the universe responds to our feedback, then we experience what we tend to call “an act of God”.

-If that is how the universe perceives us, I hope with all my heart the universal creative spirit, which is the source of and animating force within the universe, will have patience with us, And with all my heart I hope we can mature past the relatively petty fights over land, money, or whatever, and realize our interconnectedness.
+If that is how the universe perceives us, I hope with all my heart the universal creative spirit, which is the source of and animating force within the universe, will have patience with us.
+And with all my heart I hope we can mature past the relatively petty fights over land, money, or whatever, and realize our interconnectedness.
 Devote ourselves to nurturing each other and our world.
 May we, through our words and actions, express true gratitude for the wonderful gifts we are, and have been given.

 What is the nature of the future we are creating?
 Will we have a place in it?